Join Us for International Rare Disease Day in San Diego February 28, 2026

 Raising awareness and uniting advocates

 To recognize International Rare Disease Day on February 28, many buildings across San Diego will be illuminated with the day's colors - blue, green, pink, and purple.
-Since 2021, the rare disease non-profit ADCY5.org has helped coordinate the lighting of the historic SD County Administration Center on International Rare Disease Day.
+Since 2021, the rare disease non-profit ADCY5.org has helped coordinate the lighting of the historic buildings in San Diego.

-This year on February 28, there will be a reception with heavy appetizers and beverages at The Brigantine Portside Pier Downtown San Diego from 3:30 PM to 6:00 PM.
+This year on February 28, there will be a reception with heavy appetizers and beverages at [a location to be announced shortly] 4:00 PM to 7:00 PM.

-At the conclusion of the event, attendees are encouraged to continue networking and socializing in vibrant Downtown San Diego.
+At the conclusion of the event, attendees are encouraged to continue networking and socializing.

-Please let us know if you organization or property is lighting up for Rare Disease Day so we can recognize you also.
+Please let us know if your organization or property is lighting up for Rare Disease Day so we can recognize you also.

 Getting together helps build strength and power